johanhaleby/gilded-rose-kata-kotlin/README.md

 ## Credits

-I've copied the skeleton code and the rest if the readme from [le0nidas](https://github.com/le0nidas/gilded-rose-kata-in-kotlin) repository.
+I've copied the skeleton code and the rest of the readme from [le0nidas](https://github.com/le0nidas/gilded-rose-kata-in-kotlin) repository.

 ## Intro